 Best places to stay in New Orleans

 If you are visiting just the city, it doesn’t make sense to rent a car.
 It’s better to take a taxi or Uber from the airport to the New Orleans city center.
-And if you are staying in downtown almost everything is reachable by walking distance, so it’s best to stay in this area.
+And if you are staying downtown almost everything is reachable by walking distance, so it’s best to stay in this area.
 If you would like to reach some more remote city areas like a city park or some cemeteries, it’s good to just take a taxi or Uber or even a tram or bus.
+In our New Orleans Itinerary we have selected several offers of accommodation for every pocket, which enjoy the best opinions.

 Probably the first choice for most people is to stay in the French Quarter.
 It’s not only the most charming option but also a very luxurious one and within walking distance to the best restaurants and drink bars.
 But also it will be usually more expensive than other parts of the city.
 And if it happens that you are traveling by car, expect a parking problem.